 Digital Inclusion Planning in the Foothills Region

 FRC supports our local communities in accessing this vital resource.
-In conjunction with local stakeholders and industry experts, the Commission has started development of a Digital Inclusion Plan (DIP) that will take broadband to a higher level in Cleveland, McDowell, Polk, and Rutherford Counties.
+In conjunction with local stakeholders and industry experts, the Commission is in the process of developing Digital Inclusion Plans (DIP) for Cleveland, McDowell, Polk, and Rutherford Counties.
+During this process, Foothills will be making use of the North Carolina Department of Information Technology’s flexible template for Digital Inclusion planning, which is available to download at the bottom of this webpage.

 The key elements of digital inclusion are: